Earbuds, earphones, in-ear headphones, whatever you call them, here are top picks for working out.

 Best bone conduction earbuds.

-Bone conducting technology leaves your ears clear to the environment, great for working out outdoors, where you have to hear ambient sound.
+The most important aspect is open-ear bone conducting technology.
+It’s great for working out outdoors, where you have to hear ambient sound.

 - Stable fit for all types of sports